Dalby, Andrew. Chicago: Fitzroy Dearborn Publishers, 1998.

 The first volume on Poland was intended as a single study Polish language dictionaries.
 The coverage of this language is, to some extent, more complete than those represented in the other volumes.
 Volume two is devoted to general Slavic dictionaries, Belorussian, Bulgarian, Czech, Kashubian, Lusatian, Polabian, Macedonian, Old Church Slavic, Serbocroatian, Slovak, Slovenian, and Ukrainian.
 Each section is followed by its own author, language and subject index.
 Volume three is devoted to Russian and the final volume updates the sources in the previous three volumes.

 Lewanski's set is a very good starting point.
 However, the scholar should be aware that the absence of any annotation makes it difficult to find some of the more valuable resources.
 A case in point is the Slovar' sovremennogo russkogo literaturnogo iazyka published by the Academy of Sciences.
 This is a valuable resource for identifying quotations, as well as tracing the origins of terms to their original literary usage.
 Using this source effectively presupposes at least a basic knowledge of the titles you are seeking as opposed to a subject interest.

-This is a very useful site for a wide range of sources on the languages of the world.
-Like yourdictionary.com, it is searchable by country.
-Here there are even more language resources.
+This is a very useful site for a wide range of sources on the languages of the world which is searchable by country.
 Along with dictionaries and grammars there are sites on culture, television, radio, newspapers, software, translators, schools and "interesting sites".
 Every entry is annotated, most very briefly.